cadertea/Portfolio/README.md

 # Portfolio
-This is my portfolio with index.html, portfolio.html, and contact.html
+This is my portfolio with index.html, portfolio.html, and contact.html using grid systems and bootstrap